Tong Wang

 Article - Evidence for a multi-level trophic organization of the human gut microbiome

-Tong Wang*, Akshit Goyal*, Veronika Dubinkina, and Sergei Maslov, PLoS Computational Biology, 2019
+Tong Wang*, Akshit Goyal*, Veronika Dubinkina, Sergei Maslov, PLoS Computational Biology, 2019

 December 2019